RF safety and

 If your phone is close to your body (maybe in a pocket) and it's turned

-on, it is exposing you to the type of EMFs that caused laboratory mice
+on, it is exposing you to the type of EMFs that may have caused laboratory mice

 to develop cancerous tumors.
 The Lerchl study and many others have